A declining population: is it a problem?

 Let's paint a new picture for a moment.
 It's 2060.

 We're living in a society where the population is slowly decreasing.
-The pressure on resources like water, food and housing is easing.
+The pressure on resources like water, food, and housing is easing.
 This is making it easier for us to live in a carbon neutral way.

 Healthy rivers brimming with life flow through cities where everyone has secure housing.
 In those cities, people are empowered.
+Freed from social expectations demanding parenthood, people choose to live their life in ways that are true to themselves.

 Those that love the idea of parenthood have children and are supported by others.
-Support for new parents improves and access to childcare and reduced bias means that women who have children no longer suffer disproportionately in their career, pay, and the proportion of domestic work that they take on.
+Support for new parents improves and access to childcare and reduced bias means that women who have children no longer suffer disproportionately in their career, pay, and the proportion of domestic work they take on.
+Many people choose not to have kids.
+This means that many more people have more time, more space to think, more opportunities to pursue other ideas and interests.

 Parents and people without kids have enough freedom and support to explore their favourite subjects.
 We experience a surge in scientific and technological breakthroughs, improved social policy, new ways of thinking, new approaches to literature and art.